iboutsikas/iboutsikas.github.io/docs/6.3.0/print.md

 # Versions
 ## v6.3.0
-June 3 2017
+June 6 2017
 {:.heading.post-date}

 This release makes including 3rd party plugins easier.
 Until now, the push state approach to loading new pages has been interfering with embedded `script` tags.
 This version changes this by simulating the sequential loading of script tags on a fresh page load.

-This approach should work in a majority of cases, but it can still cause problems with scripts that can't be added more than once per page.
+This approach should work in a majority of cases, but can still cause problems with scripts that can't be added more than once per page.

-For these cases there's now also the option to disable push state by setting `disable_push_state: true` in `config.yml`.
+If an issue can't be resolved, there's now also the option to disable push state by setting `disable_push_state: true` in `config.yml`.

 ### Minor
 * Support embedding `script` tags in markdown content
 * Add `disable_push_state` option to `_config.yml`
 * Add `disable_drawer` option to `_config.yml`
 * Rename syntax highlighting file to `syntax.scss`
+* Added chapter on 3rd party scripts to documentation

 ### Design
 * Add subtle intro animation
 * Rename "Check out X for more" to "See X for more" on welcome\* page
 * Replace "»" with "→" in "read more"-type of links
-* Make "read more"-type of links align right

 ### Fixes
 * Fix default color in gem-based theme